SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/administration/admin_ConfigurationServer.png" alt="Configure e-mail server" style="max-width: 100%">

-In the "Data export" section you can set the e-mail subject and e-mail template for data export and soecify the “User unauthorized error message”.
+In the "Data export" section you can set the e-mail subject and e-mail template for data export and specify the “User unauthorized error message”.

 ![Configuration menu1](/guides/users-guide/configuration_tab4.png)